telerik/telerik-xamarin-forms-samples/ERP/readme.md

 Right-click on the project in the Solution Explorer and select "**Publish...**".
 The publish target wizard will let you select an endpoint.
 App Service, Virtual Machine, IIS/FTP or Folder.

-In this walkthrough we're using Azure App Service, if you do not have a preexisting one, you can select "New" and then "Create Profile"
+In this walkthrough we're using Azure App Service, if you do not have a pre-existing one, you can select "New" and then "Create Profile"

 ![](images/part1-step3-1.jpg)